Unifying Inference-Time Planning Language Generation: Limitations

 \section{Limitations}

-Due to limitation of compute resources, all experiments are performed with a single run, which might not be as reliable as multiple runs, reporting average and standard deviation.

-Some of the techniques implemented show mixed results on the two datasets we considered.
-For example, revision with solver feedback is better than revision with solver and validator in Logistics but not in BlocksWorld.
-Having more datasets will likely drawn out the clear pattern on which technique is better comparatively and how much.

-We work with moderately templated description as input that is easier than more natural version of the data.
-While we observe increased performance with some of the techniques implemented, it is yet to be determined whether there will be the same performance increase with natural data, which is more applicable to the real world.
+We work with moderately templated descriptions for domain and problem as input.
+This is easier than more natural version of the data.
+While we observe increased performance with some of the techniques implemented, it is not clear whether we same performance gains with natural data which is more applicable to the real world.